Special Educational Needs

 If the complaint is not resolved after it has been considered by the governing body, then a disagreement resolution service or mediation service can be contracted.
 If it remains unresolved after this, the complainant can appeal to the First–tier Tribunal (Special Educational Needs and Disability), if the case refers to disability discrimination, or to the Secretary of State for all other cases.

-There are some circumstances, usually for children who have a Statement of SEN where there is a statutory right for parents to appeal against a decision of the Local Authority.
+There are some circumstances, usually for children who have EHCP where there is a statutory right for parents to appeal against a decision of the Local Authority.
 Complaints which fall within this category cannot be investigated by the school.

 10. How the governing body involves other bodies, including health and social services bodies, local authority support services and voluntary organisations, in meeting the needs of pupils with special educational needs and in supporting the families of such pupils